Medical Alert Systems: A Christmas Gift or a Lump of Coal?

 WHAT THE HECK!?!
 It’s one of those medical alarms!
 They think I’m old!!!

-We’re keenly aware that that’s the reaction many seniors have when they get one of our kits.
+We’re keenly aware that that’s the reaction many seniors have when they get one of our medical alert systems.
 They see it as a vote of no-confidence from their children.
 Tying the kit up with a bow doesn’t make it any easier to accept.

 But how you present the gift just might make it more acceptable.
 Here are some suggestions that might help.